UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Water Systems

-If your home is connected to a municipal water supply, you will likely still have running water, as city systems usually rely on gravity or backup generators.
+If your home is connected to a municipal water supply, you will likely still have running water, as city systems usually rely on gravity or large backup generators.
 However, if you have a private well, your electric pump will stop working immediately, meaning you won’t have water at the taps or the ability to flush toilets once the tank is empty.
 You can learn more about how these systems work in our guide to home water systems.

 Smart Home Tech